dgvz/em-bucketer/README.md

 # EventMachine::Bucketer

 This is a generic EventMachine library for putting arbitrary objects into buckets and setting callbacks to be called when any bucket exceeds a specific threshold size.
-Although the `Bucketer::InMemory` is synchronous (it's just using a ruby hash) the interface is still what would be expected for an asynchronous API for consistency with other Bucketers to be implemented in future.
+Although the `Bucketer::InMemory` is synchronous (it's just using a ruby hash) the interface is still what would be expected for an asynchronous API for consistency with other Bucketers that are actually asynchronous.

-Currently an in memory bucketer is supported, however it is intended that a redis backed bucketer will be added later and it will be using em-hiredis gem for redis interaction and it will actually be asynchronous.

 ## Installation